mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 ...     fact(coastal, state)
 {% endhighlight %}

 Adjacency is only slightly more complex to express.
-The following code asserts that California (CA) is adjacent to Arizona (AZ)
+The following code asserts that California (CA) is adjacent to Arizona (AZ) and that California (CA) is adjacent to Oregon (OR).

 {% highlight python %}
 >>> adjacent = Relation()
 >>> fact(adjacent, 'CA', 'AZ')
+>>> fact(adjacent, 'CA', 'OR')
 {% endhighlight %}

-Fortunately [someone else](http://writeonly.wordpress.com/2009/03/20/adjacency-list-of-states-of-the-united-states-us/) has compiled a list of adjacent states.
+Now we need a list of all adjacent pairs of states.
+Fortunately [someone else](http://writeonly.wordpress.com/2009/03/20/adjacency-list-of-states-of-the-united-states-us/) has already compiled such a list.
 His data looks like this

     AK
     AL,MS,TN,GA,FL